 Once registered with Mules4Hire, schedule an appointment with your Career Development Coordinator for internship search assistance by calling 660-543-4985.

 Career Events & Workshops

-The Office of Career Services sponsors career events and workshops throughout the academic year to help you explore career issues, plan your career search and make contact with potential employers.
+The Career Services Center sponsors career events and workshops throughout the academic year to help you explore career issues, plan your career search and make contact with potential employers.

 Nearly 600 employers visit UCM annually to recruit candidates for full-time, internship, part-time, and summer positions.

 Your Career Development Coordinator will send you email notifications of opportunities to sign-up for interviews and employer

 Students seeking employment in the field of education may self-manage their credential file.
 A self-managed credential file is the name given to the employment file used by candidates seeking jobs in education.
 This file consists of several documents that are collected, maintained, administered, and sent by you directly to prospective school districts.
 Self-managing allows candidates to have 100% control of managing the file.
 Candidates must collect, organize and submit the desired documents.

 Graduate School Information: